 - ID Sessions are free - registration simply helps us confirm numbers and track each athlete

-- If you have received an email from BC Rugby confirming your status as an Identified Athlete,
+- If you are already playing in the Elite Sevens Series, confirming your status as an Identified Athlete,

 you DON'T need to attend an ID Session